 Participants

 Ninety-seven undergraduate psychology students undertook ratings for course credit.
 Participants were native English speakers (73 female, 24 male; mean age = 19.3 years).
 Each participant completed ratings for 156 words (52 emotion words, 52 non-emotion abstract words, 52 (control) concrete words) on two variables: either valence and arousal (49 participants); or context availability and imageability (48 participants).
-Here we focus on the ratings of context availability.
-There were no incomplete data sets.
+See Supplementary Materials for stimuli details.

 Procedure

-Following instructions Based on Schwanenflugel et al. (1988), participants were asked to rate context availability of items on a 1-7 scale based on how easy they were to put in a context.
-The surveys were completed online using the Qualtrics platform (https://www.qualtrics.com).
+Participants were asked to rate context availability of items on a 1-7 scale based on how easy they were to put in a context.
+Instructions for the ratings were based on Schwanenflugel et al. (1988) with minor edits (see Supplementary Materials).

 Analysis and Results

-Dataset Exclusions.

-who appeared to not make a genuine attempt at the task were identified by a lack of diversity in their ratings and the time taken to complete the survey.
-Participants datasets were removed when over 90% of responses were a single point on the scale (e.g., 90% of responses were ‘7’) or when the survey was completed in under five minutes.
-We estimated it would take participants approximately 2 minutes to read the instructions, and a survey completed in the remaining 3 minutes would reflect an average of 1125ms per item (including practice items) compared to the median response time per item of 3280ms.
-Consequently, 5 context availability datasets were removed.
-We then removed datasets where responses differed substantially from the group, following the protocol from Warriner et al. (2013, see also Brysbaert et al., 2014) The correlation of each participant’s ratings with the mean of the other participants’ responses (minus that participant) was calculated and participants with a correlation coefficient less than 0.1 were excluded.
-This resulted in exclusion of an additional six datasets.
+Data Cleaning.
+Problematic participant data were identified through three steps: examining rating diversity, completion time, and the correlation with other raters.
+Previous studies (e.g., Brysbaert et al., 2014; Rice et al., 2019) excluded data for lacking diversity but didn’t specify benchmarks.
+We set a defined criterion, excluding data where 90% or more of responses were identical.
+Participant data were also excluded if the survey was completed in under five minutes.
+We estimated two minutes for reading instructions and a minimum of three minutes for the task (1125 ms per item).
+Consequently, context availability data from five participants were removed.
+We then followed the protocol from Warriner et al. (2013, see also Brysbaert et al., 2014) whereby the correlation of each participant’s ratings with the mean of the other participants’ responses (minus that participant) was calculated and participants with a correlation coefficient less than 0.1 were excluded.
+This resulted in exclusion of context availability rating data from an additional six participants.

-The total of 11 datasets excluded from context availability, compared with two from imageability and three each from valence and arousal.
-The number of datasets excluded from context availability was significantly greater than the other variables (Fisher’s Exact Test, two-tailed, context availability cf. imageability: p = .014; valence p = .022; arousal p = .022), while the number of exclusions from imageability, valence and arousal did not significantly differ from one another (all p’s >.05).
+The number of participants excluded from context availability (See Table 1) was significantly greater than the other variables Fisher’s Exact Test, two-tailed, context availability cf. imageability: p = .014; valence p = .022; arousal p = .022), while the number of exclusions from imageability, valence and arousal did not significantly differ from one another (all p >.05).

-Single Rating Exclusions.

-A single item rating was removed if it was more than two standard deviations outside the mean for that item (following the exclusion of problematic datasets as described above).
-In total, 2.65% of ratings were excluded from the context availability ratings, 3.62% from imageability, 3.85% from valence and 2.62% from arousal.
+Following these steps, single item ratings were removed if they were more than two standard deviations outside the mean for that item (See Table 1).

+[Table 1 near here]

-Following all data exclusions, in total, each item had between 33-46 ratings each.
-Despite the high number of exclusions, context availability means before and after the exclusions were strongly correlated r2 = .96, however item means were more widely distributed (see Figure 1).
+Following data cleaning, each item had between 33-46 ratings each.
+Context availability means before and after the exclusions were strongly correlated r2 = .96, however item means were more widely distributed (see Figure 1).

-Figure 1
+[Figure 1 near here]

-Distribution of context availability ratings with and without data exclusions